 How to make difficult conversations easier

-Sooner or later, every employer needs to have a difficult conversation with an employee—about performance or workplace behaviour.
-The prospect of that kind of conversation can keep a lot of entrepreneurs up at night.
+Sooner or later, every employer needs to have a difficult conversation with an employee about either performance or workplace behaviour.
+The prospect of that kind of conversation keeps many entrepreneurs up at night.

-The good news, according to BDC Business Advisor and talent management specialist Ewa Okon, is that there are some simple ways to make those conversations easier and more productive—and big benefits to doing so.
+The good news is that there are some simple ways to make such conversations easier and more productive, with substantial gains from doing so.

 Best practices for hard conversations